-Fund Weight Min.
-Score 1.1 Team composition (par 2.1.1 of ToR and Annexures B and B1): 1= Proposed team does not meet the empowerment criteria.
-3= Proposed team meets the empowerment criteria.
-4= Proposed team meets the empowerment criteria and achieved 50% or more in at least 2 criteria.
-3 9 1.2 Evaluation specialist(s) (par 2.1.2 of ToR): 1= The evaluation specialist(s) do/does not meet the minimum requirements for either experience or qualifications.
+Functional Evaluation Criteria Weight Min.
+Score 1.1 Team composition (par 1.1 of ToR and Annexures B and B1): 1= Proposed team does not meet the empowerment criteria.
+3= Proposed team meets the empowerment criteria and achieved 50% or more in at least 2 criteria.
+3 9

+Functional Evaluation Criteria Min.
+Score 1.2 Evaluation specialist/Project Manager (par 1.1.2 of ToR): 1= The evaluation specialist(s) does/do not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
 3= The evaluation specialist(s) meet(s) all the minimum experience and qualifications requirements.
 4= The evaluation specialist(s) exceed(s) the minimum experience or qualifications requirements.
-3 9 1.3 Sector expert(s) (par 2.1.2 of ToR): 1= The sector expert(s) do/does not meet the minimum requirements for either experience or qualifications.
+3 9 1.3 Sector expert(s) (par 1.1.2 of ToR): 1= The sector expert(s) do/does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
 3= The sector expert(s) meet(s) all the minimum experience and qualifications requirements.
-4= The sector expert(s) exceed(s) the minimum experience or qualifications requirements.
-3 9 1.4 Project manager (par 2.1.2 of ToR): 1= The project manager does not meet the minimum requirements for either experience or qualifications.
-3= The project manager meets all the minimum experience and qualifications requirements.
-4= The project manager exceeds the minimum experience or qualifications requirements.
+4= The sector expert(s) exceed(s) the minimum experience or qualifications requirements 9 1.4 Other expert(s) (par 1.1.2 of ToR): 1= The expert(s) do/does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
+3= The expert(s) meet(s) all the minimum experience and qualifications requirements.
+4= The expert(s) exceed(s) the minimum experience or qualifications requirements.
 3 9

-^{} Combines score for all experts - All experts must meet minimum criteria stipulated above to receive a score of 3.
+Combines score for all experts - All experts must meet minimum criteria stipulated above to receive a score of 3.